Perturbation-based inference for diffusion processes: Obtaining effective models from multiscale data: Parametric Inference Framework for Diffusion Processes

 An estimator for a parameter vector in SDEs is given as a mapping of the sample space to the space of admissible parameters $\Theta$ (cf.\ \cite{Kutoyants2004,PrakasaRao1999}).
-Based on available observations of the diffusion process $X$ solving \eqref{eq:sde:param:est:generic} with parameter $\theta\in\Theta$, an estimate of $\theta$ is then given by applying this mapping to the observation $X$.
-Let $\Lambda_\lambda(X)$ denote such an estimated value based on $X$.
+Based on available observations of the diffusion process $X$ solving \eqref{eq:sde:param:est:generic} with parameter $\theta\in\Theta$, an estimate of $\theta$ is then given by applying this mapping to the observations.
+With slight abuse of notation, throughout this work we will denote by $X$ both the process solving \eqref{eq:sde:param:est:generic} and observations of this process, whenever a distinction is not crucial.
+Let $\Lambda_\lambda(X)$ denote such an estimated value based on the observations $X$.
 Here we introduce a generic, possibly vector-valued, parameter $\lambda$ to account for the fact that the estimated value $\Lambda_\lambda(X)$ depends on properties of the available observations, such as the number of observations or approximations of continuous objects (e.g.\ integrals or discretely sampled observations).
-We emphasize that, although, we use only one parameter $\lambda$ to index this family of estimators $\Lambda_\lambda$, the generic limit $\lambda\rightarrow 0$ is merely meant as a notation for considering the limit of all properties that influence the estimated value, such as, for example, taking the number of observations to infinity and the mesh size of any discretization to zero.
+We emphasise that, although, we use only one parameter $\lambda$ to index this family of estimators $\Lambda_\lambda$, the generic limit $\lambda\rightarrow 0$ is merely meant as a notation for considering the limit of all properties that influence the estimated value, such as, for example, taking the number of observations to infinity and the mesh size of any discretization to zero.
 Ultimately, the question is whether or not the estimated value $\Lambda_\lambda(X)$ is an accurate approximation of $\theta$.
 To make this concept more precise we introduce two consistency concepts, which express purely statistical ideas.
-The first one introduces the class of feasible processes $F$, i.e.\ the class of processes for which the estimation procedure $\Lambda_\lambda$ has a well-defined limiting object as $\lambda\rightarrow 0$. \begin{definition}[Numerical Consistency] Let $X$ be the solution to \eqref{eq:sde:param:est:generic} associated with parameter $\theta\in\Theta$ and let $\Lambda_\lambda$ be an estimation procedure for $\theta$.
+The first one introduces the class of feasible processes $F$, i.e.\ the class of processes for which the estimation procedure $\Lambda_\lambda$ has a well-defined limit as $\lambda\rightarrow 0$. \begin{definition}[Numerical Consistency] Let $X$ be the solution to \eqref{eq:sde:param:est:generic} associated with parameter $\theta\in\Theta$ and let $\Lambda_\lambda$ be an estimation procedure for $\theta$.
 The procedure $\Lambda_\lambda$ is called \emph{numerically consistent} for class $F$, if $\lim_{\lambda\rightarrow 0}\Lambda_\lambda(Y) =: \Lambda (Y)$ exists in probability for any $Y\in F$.
 The class $F$ is called the class of feasible processes and is such that $X\in F$. \end{definition}